blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 ### US-07-2-03

-**As an** organization receiving Data rights request and having a Privateform account
+**As an** organization receiving Data rights request using blindnet devkit/Privateform

-**I want to** receive the request in the Data rights request section of my Privatefrom account
+**I want to** receive the request in the Data rights request section of my system/my Privatefrom account

 **because** it is more convenient for me to have all my Data rights requests centralised

 ### US-07-2-04

-**As an** organization receiving Data rights request (with or without Privateform account)
+**As an** organization receiving Data rights request (using or not using blindnet devkit/Privateform)

 **I want to** transfer the request to another organization if the request concerns data I transfered to another organization

-**because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transfered the user's data to also delete the data
+**because** I need to be compliant, if a user wants their data deleted, I have to inform the other company I transfered the user's data to to also delete the data

 ### US-07-2-05

-**As an** organization receiving Data rights request (with or without Privateform account)
+**As an** organization receiving Data rights request (using blindnet devkit/Privateform)

 **I want to** have an entry point for the Data rights request service embedded on the GDPR section of my website